-QPP MIPS is one of the most important incentive payment models.
-It accounts for quality healthcare services, which CMS recognizes and rewards for.
+QPP MIPS is one of the incentive payment models with a goal.
+It accounts for quality healthcare services, that CMS recognizes and rewards for.

 The performance review period allows seeing if your data is being reviewed properly or not.

-Most of the time, physicians, who submit MIPS data through MIPS Qualified Registry have an idea of their final score.
-Because their expert resources already have a roadmap to report quality measures to get a certain percentage of the score.
+Mostly, physicians who submit MIPS data through a MIPS Qualified Registry have an idea of their final score.
+Because registries like ours possess the right resources who follow a set roadmap to report quality measures, and in doing so, they can predict the scores.

-You can see for the following situations while reviewing the MIPS performance score.
+You can see the following situations while reviewing the MIPS performance score:

-- Being not listed in the APM participation, thus, not being reviewed
+- Not being listed in the APM participation, thus, not being reviewed.

 Relaxations for QPP MIPS 2020 Data Submission